viatra/EMF-IncQuery-Addons/cep/README.md

 * elaborate the JNect demo

 Future work:
+* enable defining more compound events, i.e. using measurments (as of CEDL)
+ * e.g. instead of having an IQPattern_Found and an IQPattern_Lost event, define one event containing the Found/Lost parameter
+ * this would require more advanced guard handling on the transitions
+ * make it possible to define own measurement types (percentage, scalar and literal won't be satisfactory in the practice)
+ * also: find a proper name for this feature
 * extend the DFA formalism to a PDA by utilizing the built-in memory of EventTokens
 * define the language for modeling event patterns over EMF models
  * reuse the concepts of event-driven model transformations and the pattern language of IncQuery